ardalis/ardalis-com-gatsby/src/pages/blog/technology-edges-bleeding-leading-rusting.md

 **Cons:**

 - Limited or no updates and improvements.
 - Shrinking community and expertise pool.
+The best talent typically keeps up with tech trends.
 - Risk of eventual obsolescence requiring eventual migration or overhaul.
+- Lack of commercial support.

 **Examples in .NET in April 2024**